 Her paintings would usually be considered representational in approach, although her creative side, many times, moves her to stretch beyond realistic boundaries.
 Expressive color, and the play of strong lights against darks, often take more importance than the direct interpretation of subjects in front of her.
 Gallery 31 Fine Art will host her second Alcohol Inks Workshop at the gallery on August 10, 2018.
 Contact the gallery for more information.

-During the thirty years she has been painting, she has studied with some very strong watercolorists, including William Ternes, Peter Spataro, and Judi Wagner.
+Mary has studied with some very strong watercolorists, including William Ternes, Peter Spataro, and Judi Wagner.
 Mary believes that her membership in the Rhode Island Watercolor Society has had the greatest impact on her as an artist.
-Painting and exhibiting with fellow members has motivated her to strive not only for increased skill in the handling of this medium but has helped her to develop a personal voice as well.
+Painting and exhibiting with fellow members has motivated her to strive not only for increased skill in the handling of this medium but has helped her to develop her own personal voice as an artist.

 Mary Wojciechowski, a retired visual arts teacher, received her BA degree in Fine Arts from the University of Connecticut.
 She is a signature member of the Rhode Island Watercolor Society, a juried artist member of the Cape Cod Art Center, the Attleboro Arts Museum and the New England Monotype Guild.
 Her award-winning art has been juried into many exhibitions, including those of the New England Watercolor Society.
 She is a popular workshop instructor through Gallery 31 Fine Art and other venues in southeastern New England.

 The MONOTYPE PRINTMAKING of Mary Wojciechowski